-There are experts who worry that attributing dreams to animals anthropomorphizes them by projecting a uniquely human ability onto them.
+AN INTEGRATIVE APPROACH There are experts who worry that attributing dreams to animals anthropomorphizes them by projecting a uniquely human ability onto them.
 In their view, animal researchers should stick to what the philosopher of science Peter Winch calls "external descriptions" of behavior, leaving considerations of animal interiority to their colleagues from across the quad: the philosophers.
-14 In defense of this division of intellectual labor, they offer a host of arguments.
+In defense of this division of intellectual labor, they offer a host of arguments.
 Sometimes, they invoke the authority of "Morgan's canon," which says we must opt for the simplest possible explanation of animal behavior.
-15 Sometimes, they appeal to the philosophical "problem of other minds," which maintains that we cannot say that animals have an interior life because we lack direct access to their first-person experience of the world.
-16 At other times, however, they hint at the problem of language.
-In the absence of a shared language, they say, we cannot make empirically meaningful claims about how, when, or why-or even whether-other animals dream, let alone about the nature, structure, and quality of their putative dream experiences.
+Sometimes, they appeal to the philosophical "problem of other minds," which maintains that we cannot say that animals have an interior life because we lack direct access to their first-person experience of the world.
+At other times, however, they hint at the problem of language.
+In the INTRODUCTION absence of a shared language, they say, we cannot make empirically meaningful claims about how, when, or why-or even whether-other animals dream, let alone about the nature, structure, and quality of their putative dream experiences.
 What are dreams, after all, if not unobservable mental happenings whose existence we can infer only on the basis of subjective verbal reports-reports that animals cannot provide?
 However appealing, this view relies on the conceit that the scientific study of dreams depends solely or mostly on the compilation, analysis, and interpretation of dream reports.
 Surely, dream scientists have learned, and continue to learn, a great deal from the verbal reports of human dreamers about what our minds and bodies do when we go "offline."
 But the bulk of dream research since the 1980s has not been exclusively (or even primarily) based on the analysis of linguistic reports.
 It has been based on the investigation of the neural and behavioral correlates of dream experiences, which is to the say, the brain activity and bodily behaviors that correspond with the subjective experience of dreaming.
-A brief survey of contemporary human dream research reveals a vast, interdisciplinary, and rapidly evolving field in which experts concentrate on spotting the neural signatures (e.g., ponto-geniculo-occipital, or "PGO," waves)17 and behavioral markers (e.g., rapid eye movements or "REMs") of human dream phenomenology.18 educated claims about their capacity to dream, or even from ruminating about the possible implications of this capacity for ongoing scholarly debates about animal consciousness, animal emotion, and animal ethics.19 Indeed, throughout this book I use an integrative method to advance several such claims.
-In essence, this method involves:
+A brief survey of contemporary human dream research reveals a vast, interdisciplinary, and rapidly evolving field in which experts concentrate on spotting the neural signatures (e.g., ponto-geniculo-occipital, or "PGO," waves) and behavioral markers (e.g., rapid eye movements or "REMs") of human dream phenomenology.
+While our inability to speak with other animals certainly limits what we can know about their dream experiences, it does not prevent us from making meaningful and empirically IN THE TRENCHES OF SLEEP